Leaving Jet Ski In Water

 Freshwater Vs. Saltwater

-If you keep the ski in salt water then you don’t want to keep it in there for too long.
+If you keep the ski in saltwater, then you don’t want to keep it in there for too long.

-Components still corrode in fresh water(just slower), and you still have things to worry about like the scum that builds on the bottom of the boat, and animals eating parts of the pump.
+Components still corrode in freshwater (just slower), and you still have other things to worry about, like the scum that builds on the bottom of the boat, and animals eating parts of the pump.

 Long-Term Storage Vs. Short Term